 The PFFS and MSA plans do not include prescription drug coverage, but you can enroll in a separate standalone Medicare Part D plan.

 AARP/UnitedHealthcare was founded in 1977, and today is considered a national leader in healthcare management.
-It insures approximately 2 million people, enrolled in a healthcare plan through its 20 locally based HMO’s and an additional 20 million people in all 50 states through its PPOs.
+Today, it insures millions of people through PPOs and some HMOs too.
 Its Medical Savings Account (MSA) plans to combine a high-deductible Medicare Advantage plan with a special savings account.
 Funds are deposited by Medicare and withdrawn (tax-free) to pay for qualified healthcare services.
 You can see any provider you want.

 For its Private Fee-For-Service (PFFS) plans, some have a provider network, and some don’t.